The projects of the Human Rights Clinic cover the full range of human rights advocacy. Projects have focused on:

 The Human Rights Clinic advocates on behalf of missing and murdered Indigenous women and girls in Canada, along with Canadian Partner Organizations.

-- The Human Rights Clinic is contributing to a submission before the Canadian National Inquiry into Missing and Murdered Indigenous Women and Girls, focused on the right to truth.
+- The Human Rights Clinic contributed to a written and oral submission before the Canadian National Inquiry into Missing and Murdered Indigenous Women and Girls, focused on the right to truth.
+Read the web story and partners' press release.

 - From March 26-28, 2012, a Human Rights Clinic team presented at a thematic hearing before the Inter-American Commission on Human Rights on the issue of Missing and Murdered Indigenous Women and Girls in British Columbia, Canada.